 Will contests are all-too-common sources of probate and estate litigation in Hilton Head Island and other communities across South Carolina's Lowcountry, where many retirees flock from the Northeast and Midwest to live out their retirement years.
 Many will contests involve a caretaker who influenced a vulnerable testator to change his or her will to favor the caretaker at the expense of other family members.

 If you believe that you may have grounds to challenge a will or trust, or if you are the beneficiary of a will that is being challenged, don't hesitate to speak with an attorney immediately.
 Call our Beaufort office at 866-452-631 to schedule an initial consultation.
 We will examine your situation thoroughly and work with you to achieve your goals.
-We can help if you live out of state and need a lawyer in South Carolina.
+We can help if you live out of state and need a will dispute lawyer in South Carolina.

 What are common will contests in South Carolina?